 Staying true to the brand of a natural green space, a large portion of Hidden Lake Gardens remains underdeveloped natural areas.

-If you really want to immerse in nature, this underdeveloped area is the place to visit from this ultimate guide to Hidden Lake Gardens and the new Canopy Walk.
+If you really want to immerse in nature, this underdeveloped area is the place to visit.

 As the name hints, this area is dedicated to demonstrating how plants can be combined in attractive grouping, with annuals, perennials, ornamental grasses, conifers, flowering trees and shrubs all being on display.